Monday, April 27, 2015

 Husky sledding in Sweden.

-Emma: If it’s right then it’s right … but be absolutely sure that this is what you need rather than what you want.
-Search out a GP that will treat you as a human being rather than an oddity.
+Emma: If it’s right then it’s right, but be absolutely sure that this is what you need rather than what you want.
+Search out a GP who will treat you as a human being rather than an oddity.
 Get counselling and take your time.
-Once we start we all want to rush through transition, but in retrospect it’s important to take time and do it properly.
-I would warn people to avoid purchasing hormones etc. over the web.
+Once we start, we all want to rush through transition, but in retrospect it’s important to take time and do it properly.
+I would warn people to avoid purchasing hormones or other treatments over the web.

 Emma: It’s been an absolute pleasure.